Thousands In Maui Evacuated After Brush Fire Rages In Hawaii

 Oprah Winfrey, who owns a home in Maui, told a local resident on Twitter that she has given emergency responders access to one of her private homes.
 "Hoping for the safety of all," she tweeted.

-"A big mahalo to Oprah for giving Maui County access to your private road for use to assist in the," tweeted Hawaii Gov.David Ige.
+"A big mahalo to @Oprah for giving @mauicounty access to your private road for use to assist in the

 According to Hawaii's Department of Transportation, flights had been diverted from Kahului Airport, which was operating briefly on a power generator a result of the fire, but power has been restored and flights have resumed, transportation officials said.